Alexmhack/AI-ChatBot-MongoDB/README.md

 1. Install `poetry` globally using [`pipx`](https://github.com/pypa/pipx)
     `pipx install poetry`
-2. Create *.env* file by taking reference from *.env.example* and based upon your Database usecase, following the below sections for updating your .env with DB credentials.
+2. Create *.env* file by taking reference from *.env.example* and based upon your Database usecase, follow the below sections for updating your .env with DB credentials.

 ### NoSQL Database